Dr. Jacob L. Freedman

 Jacob L. Freedman, MD, is a board-certified psychiatrist practicing medicine in both The Commonwealth of Massachusetts and The State of Israel where he maintains a private practice in Jerusalem.
-He is a graduate of The College of William and Mary, The University of Massachusetts Medical School, and The Harvard Longwood Psychiatry Residency Training Program where he was Chief Resident of Inpatient Psychiatry and the recipient of the Henry G. Altman award for Excellence in Medical Education.
+He is a graduate of The University of Massachusetts Medical School and The Harvard Longwood Psychiatry Residency Training Program where he was Chief Resident of Inpatient Psychiatry and the recipient of The Henry G. Altman Award for Excellence in Medical Education.

 Upon finishing his residency training, Dr. Freedman joined the staff at Newton-Wellesley Hospital where he worked in both emergency and inpatient settings.
 Dr. Freedman was charged with aiding in the development of the Integrated Case Management Program at Newton-Wellesley Hospital where he served as the head consulting psychiatrist and led mental health team meetings from 2013-2015.

-Dr. Freedman is a Assistant Professor of Psychiatry at Tufts University School of Medicine.
+Dr. Freedman was an Assistant Professor of Psychiatry at Tufts University School of Medicine.
 At Newton-Wellesley Hospital, he was involved in the supervision and training of physician assistants and medical students, receiving awards for medical education in both 2013-2014 and 2015-2016.

 A select bibliography of Dr. Freedman’s publications is found below: